Iogsotot/reveal-presentation-2020Q3/presentation.md

 After finding a specific change, the framework accesses the DOM and makes point changes.
 Which, of course, wastes several times less resources than a complete redrawing of the DOM.
 This is a very quick and economical procedure.
 If no changes have occurred, then there is no need to redraw the DOM.
 #### Slide 7
 ***Summary***
-The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of an UI is kept in memory and synced(синкд) with the “real” DOM by a library for example ReactDOM.
+The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of an UI is kept in memory and synced with the “real” DOM by a library for example ReactDOM.
 This process is called reconciliation.